2022 United States House of Representatives elections in New York: District 24

 The 24th district is based along the Lake Ontario coast (minus Rochester) and the upper Finger Lakes, including Watertown, Oswego, Auburn, Seneca Falls, and Batavia.
 It was significantly altered by redistricting, taking in all of the old 27th district outside of Erie County while only retaining the rural parts of the old 24th district.
-The district has a PVI of R+12 and voted for Donald Trump by 17 points in 2020.
-Republican Claudia Tenney, the incumbent of the old 22nd district, is moving to this district.
-She was narrowly elected with 47.8% of the vote in 2020.
+The district had a PVI of R+12 and voted for Donald Trump by 17 points in 2020.
+Republican Claudia Tenney, the incumbent of the old 22nd district, ran in this district and won.
+In 2020 she was narrowly elected in the old 22nd with 47.8% of the vote.